CERTCC/Vultron/docs/topics/behavior_logic/rm_prioritization_bt.md

 The Report Prioritization Behavior Tree is shown in the figure below.
-It bears some structural similarity to the Report Validation Behavior Tree just described: An initial post-condition check falls back to the main process leading toward
+It bears some structural similarity to the Report Validation Behavior Tree just described: An initial post-condition check (A) falls back to the main process (B) leading toward
-$accept$, which, in turn, falls back to the deferral process.
-If the report is already in either the *Accepted* or *Deferred* states and no new information is available to prompt a change, the behavior ends.
+$accept$, which, in turn, falls back to the deferral process (C).

+In more detail, (A) if the report is already in either the *Accepted* or *Deferred* states and no new information is available to prompt a change, the behavior ends.

 ```mermaid